GuignardLab/sc3D/README.md

 curl https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh > Miniconda3-latest-MacOSX-x86_64.sh
 bash Miniconda3-latest-MacOSX-x86_64.sh
 ```
-and then answering the required questions.

 Similarly, for Linux one could install miniconda by running the following commands:
 ```shell
 curl https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh > Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh
 ```
-and then answering the required questions.

 ### 2. Installing the visualiser
 Once miniconda is installed one can install the visualiser.